jchulsey/PowerShell/README.md

 # PowerShell

-This is my collection of PowerShell scripts I have written through my PowerShell learning journey.
+This is my collection of PowerShell scripts I have written through my PowerShell journey.